Sugar industry in Morocco

 In addition to its dominance in the phosphate export market, Morocco is a major player in the sugar industry.
-Its production capacity in the sector amounts to some 1.65 million tons annually.
+Its production capacity amounts to some 1.65 million tons annually.

-Thanks to this industry, the living conditions of farmers have improved significantly, since their income has tripled over the past ten years.
-The cultivated areas are divided between sugar beet, for the most part, and sugar cane.
+Thanks to this industry, the living conditions of farmers have improved significantly.
+Their income has tripled over the past ten years.
+The cultivated areas are divided between sugar beet and sugar cane.
 Through its activities, the country’s sugar industry manages to cover 49% of Morocco’s needs.
 The latter invests sustainably in this local production, from the extraction from the plants to the export of the finished product in all its forms, from sugar loaf to granulated sugar.

 As an important professional sector, the Moroccan sugar industry provides the equivalent of 10 million days of employment per year.
 This means the assurance of a job for 80’000 farmers in 5 regions of the country.
 The inherent social plan is not forgotten, ensuring health coverage for its producers, schooling for their children and support for women farmers.
 On the ecological side, the sector has reduced its carbon footprint by 40% over the last decade of operation.